 SFHIP engages a variety of sectors in a shared agenda to solve a social problem, applying the core values of health equity, community engagement, and coordination.
 Metta Fund has aligned its grantmaking with SFHIP’s priorities and Director of Programs, Shally Iyer serves on SFHIP’s Steering Committee.

 NCG brings funders together to share ideas and best practices to tackle significant issues and achieve common goals.
 Through its issue-centered events and professional development offerings, NCG equips funders to create change and positive impact in northern California.

 BAHFG mobilizes philanthropy towards improved well-being of our communities.
 Through collaboration, funders covering a range of interest areas support one another to invest and lead in addressing barriers to health and equity.
-Metta Fund Director of Programs, Shally Iyer serves as co-chair of BAHFG.
+Metta Fund Director of Programs Shally Iyer served as co-chair of BAHFG from 2014 to 2016.

 The SF Tech Council brings together decision-makers from a variety of sectors to support digital inclusion in San Francisco, and focuses on bringing technological innovation and learning to seniors and individuals with disabilities.
 Metta Fund is a member of the SF Tech Council.

 Grantmakers for Effective Organizations is a community of more than 550 grantmakers who come together to share knowledge and best practices – through its conferences, webinars, and other resources – about how grantmakers can successfully support and be responsive to the needs of their grantees.